uqlibrary/uqlibrary-reusable-components/applications/primo2/view_package/README.md

 - css
   - no customisation to be done in custom.css
   - all CSS changes to be done in reusable-components/applications/primo2/custom-styles.scss
+  - all global updates (eg fonts, colours, etc) to be updated in Primo's SASS package
+  - SASS package can be downloaded from https://search.library.uq.edu.au/primo-explore/lib/scsss.tar.gz (check for changes after every PrimoUI update)

 - images
   - TBA